-Minton’s Ancestral Pattern Vintage Enameled Porcelain Dinnerware was a highly popular design which was produced by the company for 40 years, from 1951 to 1991.
-The popularity and longevity of this Minton Ancestral Pattern Vintage Enameled Porcelain Dinnerware were due to its elegant floral motif and graceful fluted rim design.
-Set against a white background, Minton’s Ancestral Pattern Vintage Enameled Porcelain Dinnerware featured a floral transfer pattern of light brown, enhanced with enameled flowers in jewel tones of turquoise and ruby red.
-This stunning color palette lent itself to both traditional and contemporary environments, and accommodated a broad range of linens and crystal in many tones from the color wheel.
+Mintons popular Ancestral Pattern dinnerware was produced by the company for 40 years, from 1951 to 1991.
+The popularity and longevity of the Ancestral pattern was undoubtedly due to its elegant floral motif and graceful fluted rim design.
+Set against a white background, the Ancestral pattern features a floral transfer pattern of light brown, enhanced with enameled flowers in exquisite jewel tones of turquoise and ruby red.
+This stunning color palette is compatible with both traditional and contemporary decors, and with a broad range of linens and glassware in many tones.

 Our set includes:

 12 Minton Ancestral Enameled Porcelain Dinner Plates measuring 10-3/4 in diameter,

 12 Minton Ancestral Enameled Porcelain Salad Plates measuring 8 in diameter,

 12 Minton Ancestral Enameled Porcelain Bread And Butter Plates measuring 6 in diameter,

 12 Minton Ancestral Enameled Porcelain Fluted Cups 2-1/4 in height,

 12 Minton Ancestral Enameled Porcelain Saucers 5-3/4 diameter,